Ceremony on 23 October 2020 at The Landmark London

 Companies entering this category will have no more than 20 employees.

 The Start Up of the Year will be developing mechanical and/or electronic products or offering engineering based services to customers in the UK and elsewhere.
 The successful company will have a sound business plan that supports its operation.
 This should include evidence of financial performance, market share goals and the company’s investors.
-If it doesn’t already have a product on the market, it should be planning to be launching before the end of 2016.
+If it doesn’t already have a product on the market, it should be planning a launch before the end of 2019.

-In order to support the application, the entrant must show a successful reception for its product(s) or service and evidence of orders.
-Companies which have developed their technology from scratch may be preferred over those ‘spun out’ from other organisations.
+To support the application, the entrant must show a successful reception for its product(s) or service and evidence of orders.
+Companies that have developed their technology from scratch may be preferred over those ‘spun out’ from other organisations.

 Young Design Engineer of the Year